• Skip to main content

 Pain In Your Side

-More likely than not you’ve got a garden variety side stitch.
 Why do you get pain in your side when running?
 Your body is adapting to the new level of breathing needed to run and your diaphragm is likely contracting.
-Slow down, take some deep breathes and stretch.
+Slow down, take some deep breaths and stretch.
 This will get better over time.

 Pain In The Front of Shin

-Yup otherwise known as shin splints.
-I’ve written a ton on how to prevent shin splints and how to recover from shin splints, so here the key is to know that if you’re starting to feel any pain here you need to take immediate action because it will develop in to something more.
+Yup, otherwise known as shin splints.
+I’ve written a ton on how to prevent shin splints and how to recover from shin splints, so here the key is to know that if you’re starting to feel any pain here, you need to take immediate action because it will develop into something more.

 Pain in Your Foot

-Every step requires your foot to absorb immense amounts of impact and it’s not uncommon for them to be sore or tired after a long run (especially if your shoe is worn down!)
-But once it becomes a constant ache in your heel that’s noticeably worse in the mornings, you’ve crossed over in to an injury known as Plantar Fasciitis.
+Every step requires your foot to absorb immense amounts of impact, and it’s not uncommon for them to be sore or tired after a long run (especially if your shoe is worn down!)
+But once it becomes a constant ache in your heel that’s noticeably worse in the mornings, you’ve crossed over into an injury known as Plantar Fasciitis.

 Pain in Your Hip

 Sitting all day long causes tight hip flexors, which are then often made tighter as we run and don’t stretch or foam roll.
 If you simply feel tight in you lower back, your hips or even that IT Band again all you need to do is more strengthening and mobility.
-It’s a larger injury when you notice swelling or pain directly in the joint, this is more commonly hip bursitis.

 Begin Pre-Hab Physical Therapy

-If you’ve gone through the above and recognized that some of your issues are leaning towards injury, then it’s time to get your runner’s body in to a new routine of dynamic warm ups, hip strength, foam rolling… all-in-all it’s called pre-hab.
+If you’ve gone through the above and recognized that some of your issues are leaning towards injury, then it’s time to get your runner’s body into a new routine of dynamic warm-ups, hip strength, foam rolling… all-in-all it’s called pre-hab.

 Do you believe physical therapy is something you do only after a major injury or surgery?
 Not true!